 - Shows employees that they’re considered part of the company’s success

-- It helps to retain employees who are trained, knowledgeable, and have been an asset to the company.
+- It helps retain employees who are trained, knowledgeable and have been an asset to the company.

 Steps for progressive coaching

-There may be no set-in-stone procedure, but the following recommended steps provide a framework for progressively coaching an employee toward growth and improvement.
+There may be no procedure set in stone, but the following recommended steps provide a framework for progressively coaching an employee toward growth and improvement.

 Notify the Employee

 Set up a meeting between yourself and the employee.
-Choose a neutral space like a conference room or a nearby coffee shop.
-Tell them the agenda is about opportunities for improvement in the execution of their job.
+Remember to ensure that he/she does not feel targeted, which might force them to lash out.
+Instead, choose a neutral space such as a conference room or a nearby coffee shop.
+Inform the employee that the plan is about opportunities for improvement in the execution of their job.

 Prepare Yourself for the Interview